Performance-enhancing drugs: Know the risks

 - Heart and blood circulation problems

 - Infections or diseases such as HIV or hepatitis if you're injecting the drugs

 - Inhibited growth and development, and risk of future health problems in teenagers

-Taking anabolic-androgenic steroids to enhance athletic performance, besides being prohibited by most sports organizations, is illegal.
-In the past 20 years, more effective law enforcement in the United States has pushed much of the illegal steroid industry into the black market.
+Taking anabolic-androgenic steroids to enhance athletic performance is prohibited by most sports organizations — and it's illegal.
+In the past 20 years, more-effective law enforcement in the United States has pushed much of the illegal steroid industry into the black market.